Cautionary Tales for Generation Tech

 And planet Earth began to cool.

-He now kept warm by climbing hills
+He now keeps warm by climbing hills,

-While paying less on power bills.
+(While paying less on power bills).

 Norman built an eco-cottage